omrazCZ/ANS/README.md

 ## Other data
 The folder "basketball_data"(The dataset can be found at https://www.kaggle.com/datasets/wyattowalsh/basketball as part of a Kaggle Challenge.
-We provide the data tables transformed into csv files.), "english-premier-league_zip", "soccer_data"(Soccer dataset available at https://www.kaggle.com/datasets/hugomathien/soccer as part of a challenge.) are sports data that we collected but didn't use here, which can be saved for future research.
+We provide the data tables transformed into csv files.), "english-premier-league_zip", "soccer_data"(Soccer dataset available at https://www.kaggle.com/datasets/hugomathien/soccer as part of a challenge.) are sports data that we collected but did not use here, they can be saved for future research.

 Some of the files are too large, therefore we provide a script convert_data.py to generate them localy (assuming you have dowloaded the sqlite files from Kaggle).
 E.g.